FuHowe/cnn_forward_backward_cplus/README.md

 A rapid prototype for Convolutional nueral network forward and backward computation written in C++

-Without using library the matrix operations are built on low levels, as the project only intends to provide a guidline and procedure on how it works.

 Reference: Andrew NG., Deep Learning Specilization at Coursera